top of page

 Who Can Participate?

 In Fall 2023, the STA will begin with a pilot cohort of elementary school teachers from across the state.
-Our goal is to include at least two teachers from each of Maine's sixteen counties in each cohort.
+For the first year, we will select 10 teachers to participate.
+Our goal in future years is to include at least two teachers from each of Maine's sixteen counties in each cohort.

 How Are We Different?